 The Modern Foreign Languages Department at HBHS is staffed by four specialist language teachers including one native speaker.
 Each member of the team has enjoyed a varied and wide-ranging experience of living, travelling, working, teaching and studying overseas across Europe and beyond.

 Mr Dubois, head of department, is a native French speaker who also teaches Spanish.
 Mr Dubois is originally from Dunkerque but has lived in Kent for many years.
-He first came to the UK in 2005 to work as a language assistant at a school near Glasgow but has worked here at HBHS for fourteen years.
+He first came to the UK in 2005 to work as a language assistant at a school near Glasgow but has worked here at HBHS for fifteen years.

 Miss Willetts is another very experienced member of the department and also an examiner for AQA GCSE French Speaking exams.
 Her language specialisms are French, German and Linguistics.
 Although fiercely proud of her Mancunian roots, she has lived and worked in many countries around the world including Bermuda, Togo (W Africa), Greece, France, Switzerland and the USA.
-This is her eleventh year at HBHS.
+This is her twelfth year at HBHS.

 It is our aim as a department to encourage our students to think beyond the geographical boundaries of our country and to consider how travel to and interaction with overseas cultures can provide a wealth of opportunity and enrichment in life.